forsaken-threads/get-hooked/README.md

 ## Get Hooked

-### A simple-ish GitLab webhook handler
+### A simple-ish *GitLab* webhook handler

-This is something I threw together to auto-deploy some static sites whenever I pushed to a private GitLab repo.
+This is something I put together to auto-deploy some static sites whenever I pushed to a private *GitLab* repo.
 It's extensible and has some neat features but is really just a quick hack.

 ### One part handler, one part queue

-Basically the webhook handler takes GitLab hooks and stores them in a local queue.
-Then a locally run queue worker will pull them off the queue and respond to them at your leisure.
-For example, if you get a flurry of pushes that need deployment to production, you probably don't want to pull down every change as it happens.
+Basically the webhook handler takes *GitLab* hooks and stores them in a local **Queue**.
+Then a locally run **Queue Worker** will pull them off the **Queue** and you can respond to them at your leisure.
+For example, if you get a flurry of pushes that need deployment to `production`, you probably don't want to pull down every change as it happens.
 You can queue up that deployment and then do it once rather than responding to every trigger.

+Of course, you can also respond to hooks in real-time, or do a combination of both.

 ## Very basic setup